RichardJohnNowell/bristol_cyber_security/README.md

              students are invited to a free lunch, only to find that two people in an adjacent room have been hacking their phones while they ate.
              Statements like so-and-so has been to Romania recently produce amazed looks.
 A must!
         </li>
-        <li>Then there are links to three live threat sites.
-Observe and wonder!
+        <li>There are links to two live threat sites.
         </li>
         <li>The picture of the Ohio data breach guide is a useful end note, while the OU badge is something I gained.
         </li>